 Opting for trenchless repair reduces property damage and helps save on labor and landscaping costs.

-Depending on the extent of damage and your location, you may require a permit costing between $50 and $300.
+Depending on the extent of the damage and your location, you may require a permit that costs between $25 and $500.

-The cost of repairing a main water line leak depends on several factors, including the type of problem, the repair method, and the pipe material.
+The cost of repairing a main water line leak depends on several factors, including the type of problem, the repair method, the pipe material, labor, accessibility, permits, and required landscaping repairs.

 Problem Type | Average Cost Range | Average Cost |